Laurence M. Lavin

 For 30 years, John Malpede has been a visible figure in the national performance art and experimental theater world.
 In 1985 he founded the Los Angeles Poverty Department and serves as its director.
 From 1985-89, he also worked as a welfare advocate for the Legal Aid Foundation of Los Angeles.

-Sohrab Mohebi is a Curator at The REDCAT Theater Gallery in Los Angeles.
-He previously worked at The Hammer Museum in Los Angeles and the Queens Museum in New York City.
+Sohrab Mohebbi is the Curator of the 58th Carnegie International opening in 2022.
+He previously worked as a curator at the Sculpture Center in NYC, REDCAT Gallery and The Hammer Museum in Los Angeles and at the Queens Museum.
 He has an MFA from Bard College.
 Born in Iran, Mohebi was a member of an internationally known alternative rock band, KHAL PUNK, when he came to the US in 2005.

 Julia worked as a line producer and program coordinator for the Los Angeles Festival, and as Associate Producer / Music Producer for the International Festival of Art & Ideas in New Haven, CT.
 She has worked as a consultant to The Durfee Foundation, Guggenheim Museum, Mass MOCA and the World Festival of Sacred Music.
 She has been company manager for a dozen productions of Peter Sellars.